25 Years Ago: Troops Sent to Beijing

 One important reason for us to take a clear-cut stand in opposing the turmoil and exposing the political conspiracy of a handful of people is to distinguish the masses of young students from the handful of people who incited the turmoil.
 For almost a month, we adopted an extremely tolerant and restrained attitude in handling the student unrest.
 No government in the world would be so tolerant.
 The reason that we were so tolerant was out of our loving care for the masses of youths and students.
 We regard them as our own children and the future of China.
 We do not want to hurt good people, particularly not the young students.
 However, the handful of behind-the-scenes people, who were plotting and inciting the turmoil, miscalculated and took the tolerance as weakness on the part of the party and government.
 They continued to cook up stories to confuse and poison the masses, in an attempt to worsen the situation.
 This has caused the situation in the capital and many localities across the country to become increasingly acute.
 Under such circumstances, the CPC, as a ruling party and a government responsible to the people, is forced to take resolute and decisive measures to put an end to the turmoil [applause].

-From another article in the same paper:
+From another article in the New York Times the same day:

 As American viewers watched live television coverage from China last night, Chinese officials ordered the networks to cease transmitting pictures and commentary from a portable station set up in Beijing.